PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_programming.md

 Rounding (or round-off) errors - The precision of the arithmetic used by a computer is limited by its architecture.
 This can lead to unexpected values even from calculations expected to be simple.

-For example `sin(acos(-1)/4)` will not be identically equal to `sqrt(2)/2` provided sufficient decimal places are used, and testing their equality would produce an unexpected result.
+For example, `sin(acos(-1)/4)` will not be identically equal to `sqrt(2)/2` provided sufficient decimal places are used, and testing their equality would produce an unexpected result.

 `acos(-1)` is a simple way to obtain the value of `pi` in C++.

 Truncation errors: Result from the use of an approximation.
-For example using numerical integration techniques, or Euler's method.
+For example, using numerical integration techniques, or Euler's method.